-The type of gem you will want to slot into your Musket is heavily dependent upon your build and what you’re trying to accomplish.
+The type of gem you will want to slot into your Musket is heavily dependent upon your build.
 It’s also going to vary based on PvP vs PvE activities (You can check our quick reference guide for gems for a full list of gems and their effects).

 Enemy types the Musket is strong/weak against

 With a Musket the damage type you will be dealing is Thrust!
 Our Damage Type vs Mob Types Quick Chart guide as a complete breakdown for every weapon.
 Corrupted and Beasts mobs will be the monsters most affected by this and is ideal to use against them.

 - Corrupted : Takes 20% MORE damage from Thrust attacks

 - Beast : Takes 20% MORE damage from Thrust attacks